 - Established an Anti-Racism Taskforce to advance EDI goals and chart a course forward for real, long-term change.
 Task-force initiatives include:

 - Creating new and modifying existing guidelines and opportunities to increase workforce diversity and representation at all levels

 - Developing annual and ad-hoc EDI training plans for staff, faculty and leaders

 - Establishing and revising policies and practices to dismantle internalized, interpersonal and institutional racism

 - Mandated anti-racist training for leadership.
 Some of these training sessions have already begun.
 Others, including those for career development and personal growth, are under consideration or being planned.

-To get involved or contact us, email Dr. Crystal Cené, chief administrative officer for health diversity, equity and inclusion.
+To get involved or contact us, email Dr. Crystal Cené, chief administrative officer for health justice, equity, diversity and inclusion.